 The military, which prided itself on the records it kept in Vietnam -- counting the enemy number of

-The army that sent them never bothered to count them.
-The estimate most frequently given is that a
+army that sent them never bothered to count them.
+The estimate most frequently given is that a total of

-total of 10,000 served in the military in Vietnam."
+10,000 served in the military in Vietnam."
 People to our military was despicable.
-It has taken
+It has taken years for

-years for many servicemen and women to get over it- and some have not.
-What is truly
+many servicemen and women to get over it- and some have not.
+What is truly unconscionable in the

-served - and most important - what after effects they have suffered - and continue to suffer - are
+and most important - what after effects they have suffered - and continue to suffer - are nonexistent.

 The nonfeasance of the VA in this area is beginning to come to light and some top heavy